Firebeatz/Feature-Selection-For-Measurement-Models/README.md

 2. `files`: vector of strings containing the name(s) of desired datasets (without .csv datatype ending)
 3. `iter`: int to specify the desired number of iterations/repetitions of one FS method on one dataset
 4. `response`: string holding the name of the target variable/response variable in the datasets
-5. `resultCon &lt;- list()`: creation of a container object to store all calculated results in
+5. `resultCon <- list()`: creation of a container object to store all calculated results in

 After these variables have been updated, the code is ready to run.

 **Section 3: Auxiliary Functions**
 This Section defines all auxiliary functions that are used to calculate the goodness of an FS method and to return the results for all FS methods in a standardized data frame.
 They include the following functions: